MarvinChung/Orbeez-SLAM/Docker.md

 2. Grab the image by either pulling from docker hub or building from Dockerfile.

-   - Pull from docker hub (For cuda version 11.7, architecture RTX2080Ti)
+   - Pull from docker hub (For cuda version 11.7, architecture RTX 30X0)

      ```
      docker pull mingupingu/orbeez-slam:latest